 - 1 teaspoon garlic powder

 - ½ teaspoon ground cayenne pepper

-- Preheat oven to 400.
-Drizzle olive oil on baking sheet and spread to coat.
-Place cabbage steaks on one side of sheet and meat on other side.
-Drizzle all with olive oil and toss to coat well.
+- Preheat the oven to 400.
+Drizzle olive oil on a baking sheet and spread to coat.
+Place the cabbage steaks on one side of the sheet and the meat on the other side.
+Drizzle with olive oil and toss to coat well.
 Sprinkle seasoning liberally over cabbage and beef.1 head cabbage, 2 pounds stew meat*, olive oil, 1 tablespoon paprika, 1 tablespoon kosher salt, 1 teaspoon garlic powder, 1 teaspoon onion powder, ½ teaspoon pepper, ½ teaspoon ground cayenne pepper

-- Bake at 400 for 20-30 minutes, or until cabbage steaks or lightly browned and steak is desired doneness.
+- Bake at 400 for 20 to 30 minutes, or until cabbage steaks are lightly brown and steak is desired doneness.

 Disclosure: I love Southern Breeze Sweet Tea but I have been compensated for this post.
 I am not an employee of Southern Breeze or Harris Tea Company but an independent website owner and all opinions are my own.
 In fact, I drank three glasses of tea while writing this very post.
 My opinion right now is that Raspberry is the best, but that is just because I am drinking it.
 The cold brew flavors are kind of like children, we can’t really choose a favorite because we love them all!
 Have a wonderful day. 🙂